youurayy/hyperctl/readme.md

 - [Windows / Hyper-V](#windows--hyper-v)

 ## Supported scenarios
-- Actual, multi-node (or single-node) Kubernetes on CentOS/Ubuntu in Hyper-V/Hyperkit
+- Multi-node (or single-node) Kubernetes on CentOS/Ubuntu in Hyper-V/Hyperkit
 - Docker on Desktop without Docker for Desktop
-- Lightweight Kubernetes in Docker with Talos
+- Lightweight Kubernetes in Docker with [Talos](https://github.com/talos-systems/talos)

 ## Advantages
 - TODO